TomasHubelbauer/vscode-video/README.md

 Previews video files in VS Code using the custom editor API.

+## Installation

+Install from source because the extension uses proposed APIs and so it cannot be published to the VS Code extension marketplace.

 ## Prerequisites

 The user has to have Google Chrome installed for this extension to work.